What if God Gives You Success?

 Some leaders are more successful than others, but no one experiences continued success throughout their life.

-Failure is inevitable, but it’s not final.
+If you are a leader, failure is inevitable, but it’s not final.
+God is still with you.

 Failure can knock you down, and sometimes it can feel like it knocked you out.
 But you can get back up.

 What you and I learn from our failures makes us better leaders.
 How we apply what we learn makes all the difference.
+Today’s failure can become the beginning of tomorrow’s success.

 Sometimes we need a more experienced and wiser friend to help us navigate the difficult seasons.
 Sometimes we need a fresh start.
 Sometimes it’s nothing more than a good night’s sleep and start again in the morning.